unity3d-jp/MeshSync/Documentation~/index.md

 This is useful for confirming the results precisely, such as the physics simulation behavior in Play mode without being overrided by the transform sync.

-- **Update Mesh Collider**
-On: MeshCollider details will also be updated when the Mesh is updated and has a MeshCollder.
+  - If **Update Mesh Colliders** is enabled and the mesh has a MeshCollider, MeshCollider properties will also be updated when the mesh is updated.

-- **Track Material Assignment**
-When enabled, if a material is assigned by dragging and dropping in the SceneView, that update will be detected and any other Mesh using the same material will also have its material updated.

 - **Animation Interpolation**
 Sets the animation interpolation method.
 The default smooth interpolation will be fine in most cases,